cedeber/concise-rust-book/src/ch01-08-control-flow.md

 ### Looping Through a Collection with `for`

 You can use a `for` loop and execute some code for each item in a collection.
-The safety and consiceness of `for` loops make them the most commonly used loop construct in Rust.
+The safety and conciseness of `for` loops make them the most commonly used loop construct in Rust.

 ```rust
 for number in (1..4).rev() {